 - In hostels, stash your gear away in lockers – traveller-on-traveller crime is all too common.

 - Lock your compartment door on overnight trains.

-Credit-card fraud is a fairly recent but increasingly common phenomenon.
+Credit-card fraud is a common phenomenon.
 Be particularly careful when using ATMs and only use cards in reputable locations if possible.
 Take all the usual precautions to make sure no one sees or copies your PIN.

 The Dropped-Wallet Scam

 This well-known rort starts with you suddenly noticing a wallet or a large wad of cash on the ground nearby.
 If you pick it up, you’ll be approached by someone saying it’s theirs.
 They’ll thank you…and then say that they had two wallets or wads of cash and accuse you of stealing the other.
 Alternatively, they’ll directly accuse you of stealing the first wallet.
 Accomplices might be brought in as witnesses or ‘police’.
 Don’t get involved and walk away quickly.